 Kate earned her Bachelor of Arts at Pomona College, majoring in American Studies and minoring in Music.
 She explored music not just as a performer, but also as a historian and anthropologist.
 Pomona awarded her funding to research jazz and R&B in post-World War II Los Angeles, a project that provided the foundation for her thesis on the Pan Afrikan People’s Arkestra.
 Throughout college, Kate continued her studies of music theory, piano, voice, and participated in a number of musical ensembles, including the college's choir and the jazz ensemble.
 She studied improvisation with trumpeter/cornetist Bobby Bradford at Pomona and with saxophonist Adam Kolker in her hometown of Amherst, MA.

-In 2012, Kate moved to Maine and became an integral part of the Greater Portland music scene, playing 150-200 gigs per year as a founding member of local bands Downeast Soul Coalition, The Hello Josephines, and Bess Jacques & The Strays and as a freelancer with dozens of other projects.
+In 2012, Kate moved to Maine and became an integral part of the Greater Portland music scene, playing hundreds of shows a year as a founding member of local bands Downeast Soul Coalition, The Hello Josephines, and Bess Jacques & The Strays and as a freelancer with dozens of other projects.
 After seven wonderful years in Maine, Kate's musical journey continues in her new hometown of New Orleans, where she is a graduate student at the University of New Orleans' Jazz Studies Master of Music Program.